monfort/ffTES/README.md

 # ffTES
-Implementation of Time Entropy Signature (TES) algorithm on audio files using ffmpeg to decode various file format.
+Implementation of Time Entropy Signature (TES) algorithm on audio files using ffmpeg to decode various file formats.

-The output of algorithm is digital signature.
-Useful stuff for example:
+The output of the algorithm is a digital signature, which can be used for:

- * You can compare two signatures of two different audio files and determine the degree of similarity between them.
+ * Comparing two signatures of two different audio files and determine the degree of similarity between them.
  * You can run it on your audio files collection and find all the duplicates.

-One comparison method is normalized Hamming distance between the two signature.
+You can use normalized Hamming distance between the two signatures to determine how similar they are.

 ## Example
 Two signatures of the same music file decoded in different audio formats, flac and mp3 is: